 However, that’s not the case for the many Falun Gong practitioners in China who don’t hold foreign passports.

 According to the Falun Dafa Information Center, over 300 Chinese practitioners were estimated to be tortured to death at the hands of the regime by November 2001.
+As of December 2020, at least 4,363 practitioners are confirmed to have died in the persecution (name list).

 Moreover, per a 2016 report, tens of thousands of practitioners are believed to have been killed for their organs to fuel China’s lucrative transplant industry.